gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 The `data_model` is the data format that your python component will receive and send to the javascript client running the UI.
 You can read more about the `data_model` in the [backend guide](./backend).

-For our component, each chatbot message will consist of two keys: a `text` key that displays the text message and an optional list of media files that can be displayed next underneath the text.
+For our component, each chatbot message will consist of two keys: a `text` key that displays the text message and an optional list of media files that can be displayed underneath the text.

 Import the `FileData` and `GradioModel` classes from `gradio.data_classes` and modify the existing `ChatbotData` class to look like the following: